DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-filter-row.md

 ### <a name="filter-cell-props"></a>FilterCellProps

-Describes the properties passed to the filter row cell template.
+Describes properties passed to the filter row cell template.

 A value with the following shape: